jrbourbeau/jrbourbeau.github.io/content/about.md

 title = "About Me"
 +++

-I'm a Software Engineer at [Quansight](https://www.quansight.com) where I contribute to and help maintain projects in the scientific Python ecosystem.
-I also work on consulting projects to help clients leverage open-source tools for data science applications.
-Details on my open-source contributions are available on <a href="https://github.com/jrbourbeau">GitHub</a>.
+I'm a Software Engineer at [Coiled](https://coiled.io/) where I focus on scaling Python and helping clients leverage open-source tools for data science applications.
+I'm also a maintainer and core developer of [Dask](https://dask.org/), a Python library for parallel and distributed computing.
+Details about my open-source work are available on [GitHub](https://github.com/jrbourbeau).

-Additionally, I co-organizer the monthly <a href="https://madpy.com">MadPy</a> Python meetup.
+Additionally, I co-organizer the monthly [Madpy](https://madpy.com) Python meetup in Madison, WI.

 I hold a Ph.D. and M.S. from the University of Wisconsin-Madison where I studied experimental astrophysics as a member of the IceCube collaboration.
 Previously I attended the University of Texas at Arlington where I received a B.S. in Physics.